Rentals

 Details:

 Mini Nature Camps are half-day camps for elementary-age children filled with fun and adventure.
 Create crafts, play games, make new friends, and explore the trails and habitats of the park.
 Some themes will be repeated twice over the summer.
 Camps with the same theme will have the same content.
 Campers need to bring a snack, bottle of water, and small backpack each day.
 Camp meets at the Cooper Mountain Nature House.
-Explore the world of pollination!
-Celebrate the creatures that keep our flowers blooming and food growing!
-Learn about the bees, butterflies, bats, moths, and hummingbirds that make it all happen.
-No camp 7/4.
+Everyone needs food at Cooper Mountain.
+Many animals are prowling around in search of their next meal.
+Predators and prey constantly have to change and adapt to survive.
+Explore the food web and discover how animals hunt and avoid being eaten.

 Notes: